paulrobertlloyd/paulrobertlloyd-v3/source/articles/_pages/early_graphic_design_in_television-2.markdown

 Bass was also successful in designing many corporate identities with clients including AT&T, Exxon, Quaker Oats and Warner Communications.

-{% figure figure--image-trio "Figure 4: Title sequence from <cite>The Man with the Golden Arm</cite> (Designed by Saul Bass, 1967)" %}
+{% figure c-figure--image-trio "Figure 4: Title sequence from <cite>The Man with the Golden Arm</cite> (Designed by Saul Bass, 1967)" %}
 {% embed https://www.youtube.com/watch?v=eGnpJ_KdqZE %}
 {% endfigure %}